 Can I become a blood donor?

-You may not give blood if it could be harmful for your own or the patient's safety.
+You can not give blood if it could be harmful for your own or the patient's safety.
 For example, if you have been at risk of contracting HIV or other blood-borne infectious diseases.
 That is why we ask a few medical questions before you register as a donor and you fill out a medical questionnaire at your first appointment (and before each donation).
 If everything is okay at your first appointment and in the blood test, we will invite you to give blood soon afterwards.

 Unfortunately, you can't become a donor if:

-You are younger than 18 or older than 65
+you are younger than 18 or older than 65

 In the Netherlands, someone between 18 and 65 years of age can register as a donor.
 A person of this age can normally easily give a half liter of blood.
 The risk of complications increases in older people and in the Netherlands donation is not permitted beyond the age of 79 years.
 Because of the possible health risks to donors we do not allow people of 64 and older to sign up and start donating.

-You weigh less than 50 kg
+you weigh less than 50 kg

-We are allowed to remove up to 15% of the total blood volume [and this is linked to a person's weight and height].
+We are allowed to remove up to 15% of the total blood volume (and this is linked to a person's weight and height).
 Otherwise the health of a donor could be put at risk.
 If you are only temporarily lighter than 50 kilograms, please sign up when you have put on weight again.

-You have ever received an organ or tissue transplant from another person
+you have ever received an organ or tissue transplant from another person

 There is a very small chance that you could have contracted Creutzfeldt-Jakob disease through the transplant.
 This is a very rare disease that can be transmitted through transfusion and transplantation.
 Unfortunately, there is no test for it.